-- The details on the Creative Commons License and CE and ROHS are located in this page .
+- These pages include details on the Creative Commons License and CE and ROHS .

-This site contains many topics, to identify pages we recommend using the box "Search" which is located in the upper left.
-Then "CTRL-F" on the individual pages.
+As this site contains many topics, to identify the pages you may want to use the "Search" located in the upper left.
+Then "Ctrl-F" on the individual pages.

 The purpose and philosophy of the system Theremino are teaching and collaboration, the goal is not to sell, but learn how to design.
 The employees work only search and collectively contribute to the improvement of the system.
 The results are shared and you want it to remain free, as specified in this page

 Theremino is similar (or compatible) with Arduino?

 Arduino is a "Single board micro-controller" that must be programmed, from time to time, with a firmware ad hoc.
 If, for example, one wants to read a temperature, then the firmware program to do so, if the temperatures are two, is modified and reprogramming the firmware, to read two.
 Theremino is a "device input-output", such as a mouse or printer.
 By connecting the modular units, it works immediately, without reprogramming the firmware every time.